 Vancouver reminded me of Nashville, USA.
 Once it started to rain, it lasted for days.
 Thus, an umbrella is not a luxury item, but a necessary travel accessory here.

 Your chances of missing Vancouver’s rains are higher from May though September.
 The weather’s mood sours a lot between October and February.
 So embrace all shades of grey and explore these 9 places you can’t miss in Vancouver, sun or rain.

 5. Be Hiking Ready

 I rarely hike in a new city, reserving strenuous walks for national parks.
 In Vancouver, however, I had to switch things around a little bit.
 Some of the best places you can’t afford to miss in Vancouver include outdoor activities.
-So shove in your suitcase a pair of hiking shoes or leggings while packing for your first trip to Vancouver.
+So shove in your suitcase a pair of hiking shoes and leggings while packing for your first trip to Vancouver.
 You might end up spending more time outdoors than indoors.